complexsystemslab/project_ideas/project_ideas.md

  <!--Please note this is a very challenging project.-->

 ### Project idea 6

-Tailor machine learning model explanations based on audience (e.g. patients, clinicians, farmers, etc.).
-Generate natural language explanations from machine learning model and tailor these natural language expplnanations based on unique background of listener (joint supervision with Peter Ochieng).
+Building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
+This would apply a probabilistic programming model to infection data from different sources.

 ### Project idea 7

 Building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
-This would apply a probabilistic programming model to infection data from different sources.
+This would involve building a qualitative process model for a physical system.

 ### Project idea 8